nastanford/Programming-Knowledgebase/README.md

 4. Use the "Export Data" button to save your progress
 5. Use the "Import Data" button to load previously saved data

-You can access the app online at: https://yourusername.github.io/Programming-Knowledgebase/flashcard-app/
+You can access the app online at: https://nastanford.github.io/Programming-Knowledgebase/flashcard-app/

 ## Contributing

-If you'd like to contribute to this knowledgebase, please read the `CONTRIBUTING.md` file for guidelines.
+If you'd like to contribute to this knowledge base, please read the `CONTRIBUTING.md` file for guidelines.

 ## License